Angular-Stats/angular-stats.github.io/index.md

 ### Size of the Projects
-After getting a first inside about the projects we are facing, we wanted to know more about their structure.
-We started to get a look on the size of the projects.
+After getting a first inside about the repositories we are facing, we wanted to know more about their structure.
+We started to get a look on the size of the repositories.
 We thought about to count all files, but that is very misleading.
-A small project with few functionality but a lot of pictures would look enormous.
+A small repositories with few functionality but a lot of pictures would look enormous.
 We decided to count only this filetypes: ts, js, json, scss, css, sass, less and htm/html.
 Additionally we excluded all folder and files starting with a dot.
 <canvas id="files"></canvas>
 <script>
 d3.csv('/assets/stats/files.csv')